 3. Create a comfortable work environment

 Employees are more likely to call in sick if the work environment is a negative one.
 If your workers are under too much pressure, are overworked, or their efforts are not appreciated, they are likely to develop a negative attitude towards work, and they are much more likely to feign sickness in order to skip work.
 Ensure that your employees coexist harmoniously and that there is a strong sense of community in the office.
 Looking after the welfare of your employees mental and emotional wellbeing is good for business because happy employees are more productive.
+Providing practical support to workers returning after parental leave is one example.
 You should ensure that you effectively deal with all conflicts that may arise, in order to resolve them and to discourage future conflicts.
 Employees can opt to feign sickness so that they don’t have to deal with their colleagues.
 Ensure that bullying, sexual harassment and other forms of conflict are strictly prohibited in the workplace.

 4. Encourage employees to take preventative measures